 Since I’m a crafter I tend to carry yarn wherever I go.
 You might be wondering what are the must-haves I need to get the job done.
 In this post I lay it all out for you.

 - This seems like duh!
 But I sometimes bring the wrong ball for yarn or I run out of the yarn that I’m using so I always bring an extra ball along for those just in case moments

 - Needles + Crochet Hook

 - Make sure you bring all the needles you need.
-Some projects require more than one needle to get the job done; mostly hats.
+Some projects require more than one needle to get the job done; hats, sweaters.

 - Those of you who follow me on IG know that I only started crocheting a few months ago.
 Despite that I always had a crochet hook with me.
 They are useful in knitting for fixing mistakes.
 I usually use mine to pick up dropped stitches.